-Logistics firm Stiller Warehousing and Distribution has launched another innovative scheme to get more people into driving heavy goods vehicles.
+Logistics firm Stiller Warehousing and Distribution have launched another innovative scheme to get more people into driving heavy goods vehicles.

 The family-run company, based on Aycliffe Business Park, is trying to tempt young people to take up a career in driving HGVs with its own in-house “earn while you learn” training pathway programme.

-Stiller has previously ran successful programmes to attract ex-servicemen and overseas employees in a bid to combat a nationwide shortage of drivers.
+Stiller has previously run successful programmes to attract ex-servicemen and overseas employees in a bid to combat a nationwide shortage of drivers.

 And while Stiller’s proactive approach to taking on new drivers is already reaping rewards, the firm is now targeting potential young employees who have no previous experience of driving HGVs.

 Three new drivers will eventually be taken on every two months – costing the company £5,000 per driver in wages and training – as Stiller looks to increase staff numbers this year, meaning the scheme could cost the firm up to £90,000 a year.

 Stiller will also loan each driver £1,250 to pay for the HGV class C practical training and test fees with a nearby driving school, which will be paid back over six months.

 Commercial manager Matthew Stiller said: “This is a way of getting people into the industry faster, and hopefully giving them a permanent job at the end of it.

 “Training up young people into HGV drivers will have long-term benefits for the company because we know when we’ve put them through their training, we’ve given them job-specific real-world skills.

 “There is still a nationwide shortage of drivers, although we’re not feeling too much of a pinch here at the moment, mainly because of the proactive work we’ve already done in recruiting drivers.